 [Huawei] Proposal 2: Alt-1: P-RNTI/SI-RNTI/RA-RNTI > CS-RNTI (Grant free) > C-RNTI (Grant based)

+[Samsung] Alt.
+2

+[vivo] SP-PDSCH scheduled could be overridden by aperiodically scheduled PDSCH.

 3.10 SSB+SSB

 Summary: Few contributions have discussed this issue and the following solutions are proposed.
 It is noted that there is not much discussion on all the functionalities of SSB: RLM, RRM, BM, BFD.